 I know how painful relationship problems can be, I have been divorced.
 Disconnection hurts, whether it’s occurred over time, or has occurred suddenly by the discovery of an infidelity or a betrayal.

 After my divorce, I decided I wanted to help couples avoid such experiences.
-Already being a therapist, I sought training in the psychobiological approach to couple therapy (PACT), and I have continued training in relational life therapy (RLT).
+Already being a therapist, I sought training in the psychobiological approach to couples therapy (PACT), and I have continued training in relational life therapy (RLT).

 Helping couples is my vocation and passion.

 I was far from being a relational pro in my previous relationships.
 But now I believe everyone can recover and have a healthy, intimate relationship.

 Who among us doesn’t want to feel loved?
 Finally to be able to be ourselves just as we are, to feel cherished, cared for, and protected… — Stan Tatkin

 Counseling for couples helps with problems resulting from: